The Iron Law of Markets: Momentum Persists

 Rising price on rising volume = institutional accumulation.
 Rising price on declining volume = retail exhaustion (avoid).

-Look for: Volume 1.5x+ average on up days.
+Look for: Volume 2x+ average on new 52-week highs.

 MACD Bullish Crossover